TheGamerz29/Down-for-Everyone-or-Just-Me/index.md

 > I DON'T REALLY KNOW!!!!

-Well, Just D0wNlOad this Pr0Jext Or F0RK THis *My keyboard are DruNk*
+Well, Just D0wNlOad this Pr0Jext Or F0RK THis.

->Important!

-Windows Defender and several anti-virus detects this as Trojan:Win32/Wacatac.D6!ml.
-I can assure that this program is safe.

-Please turn off your anti-virus before using this program.
+>*My keyboard are DruNk*